 The Buddhist 12 Step Study Group (B12) explores how Buddhism and 12 Step programs like Alcoholics Anonymous ( NA, etc), can benefit and nurture each other.
 Both practices begin with the acknowledgement of suffering, the realization that suffering arises from craving, and that there is a solution.
 The path of the 12 Steps and the Noble Eightfold Path travel through remarkably similar territory and have much to offer each other.

 We meet every Saturday from 7:00-8:30 pm.
 Following a brief welcoming discussion and introduction period, there is a 20 minute guided meditation followed by a 30 minute discussion centered around a step.
-Kevin Griffin’s One Breath At A Time is used as a text in addition to traditional recovery books.
+Kevin Griffin’s One Breath At A Time or other Buddhist 12 Step recovery books are used as a text.
 We close with a lovingkindness practice.